StatCan/aaw/README.md

   an S3-compatible API
 - Available for use within Kubeflow pipelines and from Jupyter notebooks
 - Basic SQL-like access to data files
-- MinIO platform configuration leveraging the Minio Operator, Kustomize and OPA
+- MinIO platform configuration leveraging the MinIO Operator, Kustomize and OPA
   - Multiple tenants backed by multiple drives in a distributed fashion (erasure code)
   - Lifecycle management handled via automated snapshots (velero) and backups